Undie92/harry-quiz/README.md

    * No errors were returned when passing through the official W3C validator.
  * CSS
    * No errors were found when passing through the official (Jigsaw) validator.
+ * JavaScript
+   * No errors were found when passing through the official JSHint JavaScript validator.

 ### Unfixed Bugs
 No unfixed bugs